-Provided figures are based on the situation as at 31 December 2017.
+Provided figures are based on the situation as at 31 December 2018.

 The amount of assets reported under items A and C above does not include excess collateral except for covered bonds.
-Group's encumbered assets consist of debt securities, eligible as ECB collateral and that can be used as collateral in monetary policy operations totaled 231 021,3 t€ on 31 December 2017.
-1 079 049,8 t€ of unencumbered loans can be used as collateral for covered bonds.
+Group's encumbered assets consist of debt securities, cover asset pool and cash collateral for derivative contracts that are tradable on the secondary market and eligible as ECB collateral and that have been pledged against a loan from the central bank.

-There has been no significant changes in Group's encumbered assets during the past period.
 Group's encumbered assets increased due to issuance of covered bonds.